Shimori-afk/cpphome/README.md

 ## Future Plans

-We have exciting plans for the future of NARUTO 2D Score Game, including:
+I have exciting plans for the future of NARUTO 2D Score Game, including:

 - Adding new levels and challenges
 - Implementing multiplayer support